 Vitamin B12 1.2 mcg

-Lower intake is likely to cause deficiency of these vitamins.
+Lower intake is likely to cause deficiency of Vitamin B complex multivitamin.
 A pregnant woman should consume these amounts through a healthy diet which must include fresh fruits and vegetables.

-Which is the best Vitamin B-complex supplement available for Indian pregnant women?
+Which is the best Vitamin B Complex Tablets available for Indian pregnant women?

 Pregnancy is a phase of several challenges and changes, both emotional and physical.
 Adopting a new lifestyle and diet plan can be a daunting task for some.
 Keeping a track of what to eat and when to eat is another challenge where a pregnant woman can get confused.
 If she fails to get the right amount of nutrients at the right time, she will have to deal with several pregnancy complications.
 Thus, she deserves a pregnancy supplement based on the recommendations of ICMR, exclusively designed for Indian pregnant women.